spraakbanken/sparv-docs/dist_pipeline.md

 ### Installing the required software
 The following information assumes that you are running Ubuntu, but will most likely work for any Linux-based OS.

-1. Install the Sparv Pipeline by cloning or downloading [the git repository](https://github.com/spraakbanken/sparv-pipeline) into a directory of your choice.
+1. Install the Sparv Pipeline by cloning [the git repository](https://github.com/spraakbanken/sparv-pipeline) into a directory of your choice.
+Please note that you must have [Git Large File Storage](https://git-lfs.github.com/) installed on your machine before cloning the repository.
+Some files will not be downloaded correctly otherwise.
 2. Setup a new environment variable `SPARV_MAKEFILES` and point it to `sparv-pipeline/makefiles`.

 #### Python virtual environment